-If a sexual assault or rape should occur on campus, staff on the scene, including GWPD, will offer the survivor a wide variety of services.
-Additional resources and information are available through the Title IX Office (titleix.gwu.edu), the Office of Advocacy & Support (safety.gwu.edu/oas) and the Colonial Health Center (healthcenter.gwu.edu).
-The Title IX Office also runs a Sexual Assault Response Consultative (SARC) Team that has trained members who are on-call and available to assist a survivor of sexual assault 24 hours a day.
-University personnel will assist the survivor in notifying appropriate law enforcement authorities, if the survivor requests the assistance of these personnel.
+If any form of sexual harassment should occur on campus, staff on the scene, including GWPD, will offer the survivor a wide variety of services.
+Additional resources and information are available through the Title IX Office (titleix.gwu.edu), the Office of Advocacy & Support (safety.gwu.edu/oas) and the Student Health Center (healthcenter.gwu.edu).
+The Title IX Office and the Office of Advocacy and Support (OAS) also run the Sexual Assault and Intimate Violence (SAIV) Helpline that has mental health professionals on-call and available to assist a survivor of sexual assault 24 hours a day.
+University personnel will assist the survivor in notifying appropriate law enforcement authorities, if the survivor requests their assistance.
 Members of the university community who believe their safety or the safety of others is threatened or who have experienced or witnessed such prohibited conduct should immediately report the incident to GWPD.